Carson3245/doodlebot/README.md

 5. Configure the bot personality from the dashboard:

    - Open the **Personality** tab.
-   - Adjust the greeting, tone, keywords, conversation style, short reply probability, acknowledgement phrases, and keyword specific responses.
+   - Adjust the greeting, tone, speaking style, target response length, guidance notes, and Hugging Face parameters.
-   - Pick a model provider for the AI replies: keep the default rule-based mode or run a CPU-friendly Hugging Face model such as `Xenova/distilgpt2`.
    - Submit the form to persist the configuration in `data/personality.json`.
 The bot picks up the new settings immediately.

 ### Windows one-click launcher with RAM usage monitor